High Dimensional Forecasting via Interpretable Vector Autoregression

+Figure \ref{MSFEsim} gives the forecast performance of the methods in Scenarios 1-4.
+Concerning the VAR-based methods, we report the results for known ($p=5$ in Scenario 1, $p=2$ in Scenario 2 and $p=4$ in Scenario 3 and 4) maximal lag order.
+We first discuss these results and then summarize the differences in results when the maximal lag order is unknown, for which we take $pmax=12$.

-The componentwise and own-other HVAR methods perform best, which is to be expected since both methods are geared explicitly toward a lag structure as in Scenario 1.
-The lag-weighted lasso and elementwise HVAR perform similarly, and both of them do better than the regular lasso.
-With a total of $pk^2 = 12(60)^2=43,200$ coefficient parameters to estimate, the methods that assume an ordering are greatly advantaged over a method like the lasso that does not exploit this knowledge.
-One exception is the $\text{VAR}_{60}(1)$ model that is fit using least squares: Despite this method's explicit orientation toward modeling recent behavior, it suffers both because it misses important longer range lag coefficients and because it is an unregularized estimator of $\BB^{(1)}$ and therefore has high variance.
+{\it Scenario 1: Componentwise HLag.} Componentwise and own-other HLag perform best, which is to be expected since both are geared explicitly toward Scenario 1's lag structure.
+Elementwise HLag outperforms the lag-weighted lasso, and both do better than the lasso.
+Among the Bayesian methods, the BGR and CCM approaches are competitive to elementwise HLag, whereas the GLP approach is not.
+All Bayesian methods perform significantly worse (as confirmed with paired $t$-tests) than componentwise and own-other HLag.
+The factor models are not geared towards the DGP of Scenario 1: They select around five factors, on average, in their attempt to capture the time series dynamics and are not competitive to HLag.
+Regarding lag order selection with AIC/BIC, we can not estimate the VAR model for $\ell>1$ with least squares, thus for a simple benchmark we instead estimate a $VAR_k(1)$ by least squares.
+Despite the explicit orientation toward modeling recent behavior in the $\text{VAR}_{45}(1)$ model, it suffers both because it misses important longer range lag coefficients and because it is an unregularized estimator of $\PhiB^{(1)}$ and therefore has high variance.